Exhibit your work at The Community Center

 Make your art part of the everyday.
 Share your vision with the community.

-November Artist in Residence – Josephine Viviani
+December Artist in Residence – Carole Herwig